-Note that if rec is a parameterized record, then it is not correct to write rec[...] as a record instance without a parameter to the mnemonic, but it is possible to define a specific record type the same considerations apply, with the additional provision that the nesting of function applications in the use of the mnemonic must match its declaration, and the innermost argument must match the structure of the innermost parameter.
+Note that if rec is a parameterized record, then it is not correct to write rec[...] as a record instance without a parameter to the mnemonic, but it is possible to define a specific record type some_rec = rec some_param and then to express an instance as some_rec[...].

+Higher order If a higher order parameterized record is declared the same considerations apply, with the additional provision that the nesting of function applications in the use of the mnemonic must match its declaration, and the innermost argument must match the structure of the innermost parameter.
 Hence, an instance of the relevant record would be expressed